FoRTE-Research/EmbeddedCrypto/README.md

 ### FoRTE-Research - EmbeddedCrypto

 This project measures the efficiency of different crypto algorithms installed in different microcontrollers.
-We identify "best of breed" crypto for ultra-low SWaP devices in an energy harvesting context.
+We identify the "best of breed" crypto for ultra-low SWaP devices in an energy harvesting context.
 - Quantify the performance vs. energy trade space
 - Identify device features that impact this trade space the most
 - Assess the security impact when the attacker has access to intermediate results